 What is the charge for having a gun?

 Weapon charges vary for gun possession.
 For carrying a concealed weapon without a permit, you can be charged with a class 1 misdemeanor and face up to a year in jail and/or up to a $2,500 fine.
 If you’re under the influence of alcohol or a controlled substance that charge increases to a class 4 misdemeanor.
 If you have a prior felony conviction and are caught in possession of gun and have not had your gun rights restored, you can face class 6 felony charges, which has a penalty of one to five years in prison, along with associated fines.

 If you are selling a gun privately, you must be careful about who you’re selling the weapon to.
 You’ll want to keep track of the date of sale, the name and address of the buyer, and the make, model and serial number of the gun sold.
 You and the buyer must be a resident of Virginia.
 You may have some liability if the firearm is found at a crime scene.
 Before you sell the gun yourself, you may want to consider selling the weapon on consignment through a licensed dealer.
 This will ensure the sale is made to a lawfully eligible individual.
 If you sell to someone underage or with a felony conviction, you may face weapon charges.
 A person must be at least 18 to buy a rifle or shotgun and 21 to buy a handgun.

 Call Today for Bail Help

-If you are in jail on weapon charges in Halifax, VA, Danville, VA, and Chatham, VA and want to be bonded out, make sure to reach out to the professionals at Affordable Bail Bonding.
+If you are in jail on weapon charges in Halifax, VA, Danville, VA, and Chatham, VA and want to be bonded out, make sure to reach out to the professionals at A-1 Affordable Bail Bonds.
 We can help you get out of jail under most circumstances.
 Get help today by calling 434-237-2245.